 After you have completed a final revision:

 The Graduate School meticulously reviews all submitted thesis projects.
 Students must pay careful attention to grammar, punctuation, spelling, and margins, or the Graduate School will not accept their theses.
 The final version of the thesis must be proofread carefully in order to pass the Graduate School’s review.
-Neither the Director of Graduate Studies nor the thesis mentor is responsible for proofreading the thesis.
+Neither the Director of Graduate Studies nor the thesis advisor is responsible for proofreading the thesis.